 If you’ve had an accident at work that causes you to sustain injuries, it could be due to a workplace health and safety breach.
-If it is, then you could consider suing your employer for compensation.
-One common question claimants in this position ask is ‘Will suing my employer create problems?’
+If it is, then you could consider suing your employer for compensation with this type of claim.
+One common question claimants in this position ask is whether suing their employer would create problems and whether you’d need to take them to an employment tribunal or through the civil courts.
 This is a question we answer in detail in this guide.

-In the sections below, we look at what your employer’s responsibilities are towards you, and what happens if there is a health and safety breach at work that causes you an injury.
+In the sections below, we look at what your employer’s responsibilities are towards you, when it comes to human resources and what happens if there is a health and safety breach at work that causes you an injury.

-We answer common questions relating to concerns about how an employer should treat someone taking action against them, and we also look at what compensation you could be eligible for when suing your employer.
+We answer common questions relating to concerns about how an employer should treat someone taking action against them for an accident at work, and we also look at what compensation you could be eligible for when suing your employer.

-In addition to all this, you’ll find guidance relating to the claims process, and we also explain how we could help you start a claim.
+In addition to all this, you’ll find guidance relating to the claims process, and we also explain how we could help you start a No Win No Fee claim.
 If you’re already in a position where you want to sue your employer, or you’d like to speak to us about anything within this guide, please don’t hesitate to dial 0800 073 8801 for assistance.

 Choose A Section